hanzoai/ROCm/docs/how-to/rocm-for-hpc/index.rst

 .. meta::
-   :description: How to use ROCm for HPC
+   :description: How to use ROCm for high-performance computing (HPC).
-   :keywords: ROCm, AI, high performance computing, HPC
+   :keywords: ROCm, AI, high performance computing, HPC, science, scientific

 ******************
 Using ROCm for HPC